 The Board of Governors (BOG) is the governing body of the Bar.
-It that determines the general policies of the Bar and approves its budget each year.
-Subject to limitation imposed by Statute, Court Rule, or Court Order the Board possesses all power and discretion on all matters concerning the WSBA.
+It determines the policies of the Bar and approves its budget each year.
+Subject to the plenary authority and supervision of the Washington Supreme Court and limitations imposed by Statute, Court Rule, Court Order, or case law, the Board possesses all power and discretion on all matters concerning the WSBA.
 The Board may delegate the exercise of its authority but that does not constitute a transfer of it.
 The Board's authority is retained and may be exercised at any time upon a majority vote of the Board.